sonic-technology/catena/README.md

 # Demo

-A quick demo of how Catena works.
-Find more examples [here](/examples/)
+Short examples of how to use Catena.
+Find more in-depth examples [here](/examples/)

 ## A simple handler